-- 4.1 Drilled Shafts.
-The Department will not measure for payment any trial batches required to demonstrate the adequacy of the concrete mix, method, or equipment; concrete required to fill an oversized casing or oversized excavation; obstruction removal; overreaming or sidewall cleaning; inspection work or inspection equipment; materials or work necessary, including engineering analyses and redesign, to alter unacceptable work methods or to complete corrections for unacceptable work; and will consider them incidental to the Drilled Shaft.
-Unless noted otherwise in the contract documents, casing is incidental to the drilled shaft. - 4.1.1 Drilled Shaft, Common.
+4.1 Drilled Shafts.
+The Department will not measure for payment any trial batches required to demonstrate the adequacy of the concrete mix, method, or equipment; additional technique shafts required to demonstrate the adequacy of concrete placement methods or equipment; concrete required to fill an oversized casing or oversized excavation; obstruction removal; over-reaming or sidewall cleaning; inspection work or inspection equipment; materials or work necessary, including engineering analyses and redesign, to alter unacceptable work methods or to complete corrections for unacceptable work; and will consider them incidental to the Drilled Shaft.

+- 4.1.1 Drilled Shaft, Common.
 The Department will measure the length, in linear feet, of drilled shaft above the top of rock elevation shown on the plans.
-The

-Department will consider this quantity Drilled Shaft, Common regardless of the character of material actually encountered.

-- 4.1.2 Drilled Shafts, Solid Rock.
+The Department will consider this quantity Drilled Shaft, Common regardless of the character of material actually encountered. - 4.1.2 Drilled Shafts, Solid Rock.
 The Department will measure the length, in linear feet, of drilled shaft below the top of rock elevation shown on plans.
-The Department will consider this quantity Drilled Shafts, Solid Rock regardless of the character of material actually encountered during excavation. - 4.2 Technique Shaft.
-The Department will pay for technique shaft at the contract unit price per each as detailed on the plans or as directed by the Engineer.
-This will constitute full compensation for all costs incurred during installation as described herein for 'Drilled Shaft' or in the contract documents.
-No additional compensation beyond the number of technique shafts allowed for in the plans will be permitted for additional technique shafts required because of failure to demonstrate adequacy of methods. - 4.3 Rock Coring and Rock Sounding.
-The Department will measure Rock Sounding and Rock Coring shown on the plans, as specified in part 3.5 of this Special Note, and as the Engineer directs, in linear feet to the nearest 0.1-foot.
-If soil samples are specified in the contract documents they will be incidental to the unit price bid for Rock Sounding.
-The Department will not measure or pay for subsurface exploration performed deeper than the elevations indicated on the plans and/or in this Special Note, unless directed by the Engineer, and will consider it incidental to these items of work.
-Additionally, the Department will consider all mobilization, equipment, labor, incidental items, and operations necessary to complete the boring operations incidental to these items of work. - 5.0 PAYMENT.
+The Department will consider this quantity Drilled Shafts, Solid Rock regardless of the character of material actually encountered during excavation.

+4.3 Rock Coring and Rock Sounding.
+The Department will measure subsurface exploration borings shown on the plans, as specified in part 3.5 of this Special Note, and as the Engineer directs, in linear feet to the nearest 0.1-foot.
+The Department will not measure over-reaming or subsurface exploration performed deeper than the elevations indicated on the plans, unless directed by the Engineer, for payment and will consider it incidental to this item of work.
+Additionally, the Department will consider all mobilization, equipment, labor, thin wall tube samples, rock cores, standard penetration tests, incidental items, and operations necessary to complete the boring operations incidental to this item or work.

+5.0 PAYMENT.
 The Department will make payment for the completed and accepted quantities under the following:

+Code Pay Item Pay Unit

+Drilled Shaft, Diameter, Common Linear Foot

+Drilled Shaft, Diameter, Solid Rock Linear Foot

+20745ED Rock Sounding Linear Foot

+20746ED Rock Coring Linear Foot

-\ See Plan Sheets for sizes of shafts.
+See Plan Sheets for sizes of shafts.